Travel Documentary

 History

 Since the late 19th century, travelogues have been utilized to give the general public a way to see various nations and civilizations.
-Travelogues, which are regarded as a type of virtual tourism or travel film documentaries, were frequently given as lectures with narrations of the videos and images that accompanied them.
-A travelogue is based on the first-hand account of a person exploring a foreign country; in the case of ethnographic films, the protagonist drives the narrative forward.
+Travelogues, which are regarded as a type of virtual tourism or Travel Film Documentaries, were frequently given as lectures with narrations of the videos and images that accompanied them.
+A travelogue is based on the first-hand account of a person exploring a foreign country; in the case of Ethnographic Films, the protagonist drives the narrative forward.

 Typically, travelogues lasted for around eighty minutes, comprising of two 1000-foot reels of 16mm film, separated by an interval for reel changes.
-The travelogue film speaker—who is frequently but not always the film director—would typically open each reel, request that the lights be lowered, and then present the film live from a lectern onstage.
+The travelogue film speaker—who is frequently but not always the Film Director, would typically open each reel, request that the lights be lowered, and then present the film live from a lectern onstage.
 In small and medium-sized communities, travelogue series were frequently marketed on a subscription basis and were typically offered during the winter.
 After the performance, attendees may meet the speaker in person.

 The voice-over narration for today's travelogues can be recorded or performed live, and they frequently include an in-sync audio accompaniment with background noise, music, and local sounds.
-The plays are frequently presented in theaters, private clubs, senior center multipurpose rooms, civic auditoriums, and school gymnasiums.
+The plays are frequently presented in theatres, private clubs, senior centre multipurpose rooms, civic auditoriums, and school gymnasiums.
 For many years, local non-profit community service groups, including Kiwanis, Lions Clubs, and Rotary Clubs, have used travelogues as a popular means of generating funds.
 Several of these clubs have been presenting travelogue series for decades.

 The genre of travelogues originated with the writings of American speaker and writer John Lawson Stoddard, who set off on a global tour in 1874.
 He continued on to give talks around North America and produce books on his travels.
 Lantern slides, made from his images in black and white, accompany the original lectures.
 Burton Holmes was brought on by John Lawson Stoddard in 1892 as his junior assistant.
 In 1897, when Stoddard decided to retire, he made plans for Holmes to handle the remainder of his speaking engagements.

-More indie filmmakers produced travelogues in the 1950s and 60s, and these films were screened in towns and educational institutions all around the United States and Canada.
-Traditional travelogues saw a decrease in popularity in the 1970s and 1980s, but the introduction of cable television channels and the accessibility of compact, high-quality digital video equipment have brought travel films back into vogue.
+More Indie Filmmakers produced travelogues in the 1950s and 60s, and these Films were screened in towns and educational institutions all around the United States and Canada.
+Traditional travelogues saw a decrease in popularity in the 1970s and 1980s, but the introduction of cable television channels and the accessibility of compact, high-quality digital video equipment have brought Travel Films back into vogue.
 Travelogues have been quite popular in the past, but because they were not produced by anthropologists, these movies have come under fire for their culturally insensitive depictions.
-One well-known example is the movie Nanook of the North, which is about a family living in the Canadian Arctic and has a lot of staged sequences.
+One well-known example is the Movie Nanook of the North, which is about a family living in the Canadian Arctic and has a lot of staged sequences.

-Travel Films in recent times
+Travel Films in Recent Times

 Travelogues and IMAX have taken a shine to one another since then.
 The classic travelogue's popularity began to decrease in the 1970s and 1980s.
-However, the emergence of cable television networks like the Travel Channel and Discovery Channel, along with the accessibility of compact, high-quality digital video cameras, has brought back interest in travel cinemas.
+However, the emergence of cable television networks like the Travel Channel and Discovery Channel, along with the accessibility of compact, high-quality digital video cameras, has brought back interest in Travel Cinemas.
 Travelogues can also include amateur videos that document a person's travels.
-India's first short travel documentary in 3D, The Flavor of Kolkata (2015), was filmed in the Indian city of Kolkata.
+India's first short Travel Documentary in 3D, The Flavor of Kolkata (2015), was filmed in the Indian city of Kolkata.

 Principle Figures of Travel Film